mozhu621/CV/content/authors/admin/_index.md

     url: https://sutd.edu.sg/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include Nature language processing.
 Specifically, my interest is in how LLM can keep up with the times and continue to learn about time-varying knowledge.
-Specific solutions focus on, stream learning and retrieval augment generation.
+Specific solutions focus on, stream learning, long context LLM and retrieval augment generation.

 # Interests to show in About widget
 interests: